 Please continue to behave responsibly, wear your protective mouth-nose masks and keep your distance.
 Frequent hand washing also remains an important factor in containing coronavirus.
 In addition, vaccinations and increased testing should help contain the virus.

 Information about entry to Berlin

-- Domestic quarantine of 10 days is compulsory for those entering from risk areas, for all who enter from areas with virus variants 14 days (probably from 6 February).
+- Domestic quarantine of 10 days is compulsory for those entering from risk areas, for all who enter from areas with virus variants 14 days.

 - Long-distance buses in regular and occasional service are now allowed to stop at different stations in Berlin than the Central Bus Station if they come from a risk area.

 - The public transport system will also remain in operation.
 Doors of the suburban and underground trains will open automatically.
 Please board the buses at the rear.
-And wear a mouth-and-nose cover, also in railway stations and ferry terminals, and when travelling by taxi.
+And wear a FFP2 mask, also in railway stations and ferry terminals, and when travelling by taxi.
 Violations can be punished with a fine of at least 50 to 500 euros.